List of The Young and the Restless characters introduced in the 1980s: Dina Abbott Mergeron

-Storylines

-Dina was the first wife of Jabot founder, John Abbott.
+Dina is the first wife of Jabot founder, John Abbott.
 She is the mother of Jack, Ashley, and Traci Abbott.
 Dina came from a professional upper-class society family of Genoa City.
 She was very close with Katherine Chancellor; a prime example came when they were having tea at the Chancellor Estate and remembered the day Dina and John asked Katherine to be Ashley's godmother a few days after she was born.
-It was revealed that it was Katherine who gave Ashley the middle name of Suzanne as a tribute to a former close friend of theirs in high school who had died because she was such a "beauty."
+It was revealed that it was Katherine who gave Ashley the middle name of Suzanne as a tribute to a former close friend of theirs in high school who had died because she was such a "beauty".

 It had also been comically noted over the years that Dina, John, Katherine, Joanna Manning, Neil Fenmore, Stuart Brooks, and Gary Reynolds had gone to the same high school and developed a strong friendship beyond those years.
 Dina left John to raise their children on his own.
 Thanks to his housekeeper, Mamie Johnson, he had the help he needed.
 In 1983, Dina was now the widow of a wealthy cosmetics baron, Marcel Mergeron.
 She came to Genoa City as the mysterious "Madame Mergeron", shocking the Abbott family when her identity was revealed.
 As the head of her own cosmetics firm, she tried unsuccessfully to buy Jabot Cosmetics.
 When she was in town, the secret also came out that Ashley was not John's daughter.
 Dina was at Jack's side after he was shot by his first wife, Patty Williams.